 I have always held the earth close to my heart

 As a fourth generation Californian, Shirley has always been passionate about living close to the land and protecting the earth.
-Her first novel, Heartwood – Three Women, Three Eras, and the Earth’s Survival, due to be published by the end of 2019, was written from her homestead in the Sierra Nevada.
+Her first novel, Heart Wood – Four Women, for the Earth, for the Future, published March 2020, was written from her homestead in the Sierra Nevada.

 Writing has always been an integral part of her work.
 Shirley draws from her background as a former pediatric RN and Executive Director of a rural community non-profit, and as current Editor of a small community newspaper and family historian to enrich this intricately woven story.